 Each of the lodge's 12 guest rooms is tastefully decorated in a muted palette of stone and grey hues, with twin, king or queen beds, en suite bathrooms, and complimentary Wi-Fi.
 The rooms aren’t particularly spacious but they’re very artfully designed, with Haida objets d’art and views out over the glassy inlet.

 The lodge is located in a hidden spot in Stads K'uns GawGa (Peel Inlet) on Haida Gwaii's west coast.
 It can only be reached via a 70-minute flight from Vancouver to Sandspit, then a 15-minute helicopter transfer.
-There’s no signs of human habitation around the lodge: this may be one of the most secluded places you’ll ever visit.
+There are no signs of human habitation around the lodge: this may be one of the most secluded places you’ll ever visit.

 Food and drink